PCCI Expert Akshay Arora talks NMDOH at MD Anderson

 The audience was engaged and asked insightful questions about Sepsis prediction and post model deployment feedback from clinicians noted in Priyanka’s presentation.
 The design of PCCI’s cloud platform (Isthmus) and the way the company created a healthcare domain specific platform for machine learning was very well received.

-During Akshay’s presentation, he discussed how PCCI leveraged clinical NLP for understanding the VTE prophylaxis and SDOH to understand our patient cohorts.
+During Akshay’s presentation, he discussed how PCCI leveraged clinical NLP for understanding the VTE prophylaxis and NMDOH to understand our patient cohorts.
 The audience was particularly inquisitive about the extension and the generalization of PCCI’s clinical NLP models for multiple hospitals.

 PCCI News: Parkland Center for Clinical Innovation’s New Book, ‘Building Connected Communities of Care,’ a Critical Tool to Improve HealthCare